Disgaea: Reception

 The Disgaea series has been received positively by reviewers, particularly praising the amount of content, solid battle system and humor while criticizing the large learning curve and dated graphics.
 The highest score was received by Disgaea: Afternoon of Darkness for PSP, at a score of 87% at Gamerankings and Metacritic.
-Disgaea D2: A Brighter Darkness for PlayStation 3 received the lowest average score of the series, at around 74% at Metacritic, with reviewers praising the gameplay but criticizing the story and the lack of multiplayer features that was in its predecessor Disgaea 4: A Promise Unforgotten.
+Disgaea 6: Defiance of Destiny for PlayStation 5 received the lowest average score of the series, at around 68% at Metacritic, with reviewers saying that while its accessibility is among the highest for any Disgaea title, that is the only main factor in its limited success.
+It has sold rather poorly in its first week by the standards of the series.

 Prinnies have been described as some of the most notable characters in the Disgaea series, and the mascots of the series.
 In a preview of the upcoming game starring the character in PlayStation: The Official Magazine, Chris Hudak asked "What better sign that you've warmed the cold hearts of videogamers worldwide than to have your own beloved, signature character?", additionally comparing in great detail the Prinny to fellow video game mascots Mario, Sonic the Hedgehog, and Dragon Quests Slime.
 PSX Extreme described them as "one of the most recognizable – and curiously lovable – characters" in the Disgaea series.
 They are featured strongly in Nippon Ichi's marketing, such as the annual Tipsy Prinny press events.
 The third event, held in the Zebulon Bar San Francisco on June 5, 2008, featured green prinnies suspended from every banister and light fitting.